 Lake Victoria is famous as the world’s largest tropical lake and the world’s second largest freshwater lake.
 Covering a total of 69,000 square kilometres – it lies in the Rift Valley of East Africa.
 Fishing is the lake is exciting and both Nile Perch and Tilapia can be caught.
 Bird watching is spectacular, spot over 350 different birds around Lake Victoria and enjoy cultural walks.

 Whitewater rafting and kayaking on the Tana River in Kenya are becoming popular activities in the country.
 Not only are there adventurous river rapids - but also an opportunity to view Kenya’s nature from the river.
 The ecosystem and bird viewing while rafting through the valley are spectacular.

 Hike the Hell’s Gate National Park

-The East African Indian Ocean coast is one of the best places in the world to take it easy and enjoy a beach holiday.
+The Kenya coastal belt is one of the best places in the world to take it easy and enjoy a beach holiday.

 Along with pristine stretches of white sand and swaying palms - the laid back attitude and friendly Kenyans along the coast add to the serenity.
-To check out the Kenyan coast, you might visit areas around Mombasa, Diani, Malindi and Kilifi.
+To check out the Kenyan coast, you might visit areas around Mombasa beach, Diani, Malindi and Kilifi.

 Enjoy Mombasa Night Dhow Cruise

 As the sun sets, you set sail into the harbor and past Fort Jesus.
-As you glide past Fort Jesus - you are treated to a sound and light show that is absolutely spectacular.
-After you will make your landing and venture into Fort for supper.
-You will enjoy a delicious dinner that is served alfresco in the inner courtyard of Fort Jesus.
-When supper is done and you have had your fill - the nightlife begins.
+As you glide past, you're treated to a sound and light show that is absolutely spectacular.
+Settle down to a delicious dinner that is served alfresco in the inner courtyard of the old Fort.
+When supper is done and you have had your fill, the nightlife begins.